jaytech504/finance_tracker/README.md

 Prerequisites
 Python 3.10+
 Virtual environment (optional but recommended)

 Steps

-Clone the repository:
+1. Clone the repository:

 git clone https://github.com/your-username/finish-ceremony-tracker.git

 cd finish-ceremony-tracker

-Install dependencies:
+2. Install dependencies:

-bash
-Copy code
 pip install -r requirements.txt

-Set up the database:
+3. Set up the database:

 Update your DATABASES configuration in settings.py.

-Apply migrations:
+4. Apply migrations:
-bash
-Copy code

 python manage.py migrate

-Run the server:
+5. Run the server:
-bash
-Copy code

 python manage.py runserver

 Open the app in your browser at http://127.0.0.1:8000.

 🔧 Usage
 Register/Login: Create an account or log in to your existing account.

 Add Transactions: Log your income or expenses under categories manually or by uploading csv file.

 View Dashboard: Check your financial insights.

 Generate Reports: Export transactions as PDF or CSV.

 Set a Budget: Monitor and visualize your spending against your budget.

 🛡️ Security
 Uses Django’s built-in authentication system for secure user management.